moll/js-standard-http-error/README.md

 When running on Node.js, cached status codes and their names get merged with new codes from `Http.STATUS_CODES`.
 Existing status codes will not be changed without bumping StandardHttpError.js's major version number.
-That is, after upgrading to Node v4, StandardHttpError.js v1 still gave you Node v0.12's constants.
+That ensures consistent constants in Node and in the browser.

 Code  | Name
 ------|-----